ArkarHein44/PHP_Form_CRUD/README.md

       );
 ```

-# Note: in Eloquent used table name with Plural and class name with singular
+-Note: in Eloquent used table name with Plural and class name with singular

-# config composer
+-config composer
 ```shell
 composer init
 ```

-## composer.json for psr-4 autoload
+-composer.json for psr-4 autoload
 ```json
 "autoload": {
         "psr-4": {